Updated on: 3/6/2019

 'Sobering' DUI Statistics

-Unfortunately, the aftermath of holiday parties often lead to lost lives and serious injuries as a result of drunk driving collisions.
+Unfortunately, the aftermath of holiday parties often lead to lost lives and serious injuries as a result of drunk driving accidents.
 According to Mothers Against Drunk Driving (MADD), holidays are the deadliest time of the year to be on American roadways when it comes to drunk driving incidents.
 MADD’s website says that approximately 52 percent of all fatal crashes on Christmas and 57 percent of those on New Years can be attributed to drunk driving.

 While these are dramatic statistics, the annual number of people who are killed as a result of DUI collisions is on a steady decline and has been for the past few decades.
 Data from the National Highway Traffic Safety Administration (NHTSA) shows that in 1982, there were more than 2,600 fatalities due to drunk driving accidents during the holiday season.
 Now, that number hovers around the 1,200 mark, which account for 40 percent of all traffic deaths during the holidays.